th3uiguy/jquery-bigdialog/README.md

 #### scaleIframe ####
 *type: Boolean*
 *default: true*
-If the dialog has an iframe as a child, it will resize the iframe when the dialog is resized.
+If the dialog has an iframe as a child, it will resize the iframe when the dialog is resized when this is set to true.